 Gone are the days of cubicle-only workplaces.
 Now, there are many types of office layouts to support different work styles and company needs.
 Have a look at some examples below - all created with the RoomSketcher App.

 A traditional office layout is made up of individual offices that are “built-in” meaning that they are permanent or semi-permanent.
-This style of office layout will include a combination of enclosed offices and meeting spaces with a more open reception area for receiving customers.
+This office style will include a combination of enclosed offices and meeting spaces with a more open reception area for receiving customers.

-A team-based office layout is a newer type of layout where workers are grouped by team.
+A team-based layout groups workers by team.
 The size and space allocated to each team vary depending on the type of work that needs to get done.
 A team workspace will often include individual workstations and a collaboration space.
 This reduces the need for meeting rooms.